naborisk/concrnt-cli/README.md

 - `CCID`: Your Concrnt CCID (public key)
 - `PRIVATE_KEY`: Your Concrnt master private key or subkey
 - `CKID`: Your Concrnt CKID (in case of using a subkey)
-- `TIMELINES`: The timelines to posts to.
+- `TIMELINES`: The timelines to post to.
 Separated by commas.
 The fetch function will only fetch from the first timeline for now.